Tax Increase and Mandate Proposals in Washington Could Break The Small Business Recovery

 - Limiting the Small Business Deduction (IRS Section 199A)

 - Raising the corporate tax rate from 21% to 28%

 - Raising the top income tax rate on individually- and family-owned businesses from 37% to 39.6%

 - Expanding the estate tax’s reach through repealing stepped-up basis

 - Increasing the top capital-gains tax rate to 43.4%

 - Enacting the Protecting the Right to Organize (PRO) Act

-- Mandating that employers provide a paid sick leave and retirement accounts
+- Mandating that employers provide paid sick leave and retirement accounts

-- Establishing a complicated and inflexible new federal-government-run family and medical leave program
+- Establishing a complicated and inflexible new federal-government-run family and medical paid leave program